 Before we can talk about structured data, let’s talk about its predecessor: unstructured data.
 Unstructured data can encompass anything from paper forms to disorganized and siloed digital formats.
 Just like it sounds, unstructured data is that which is collected and housed in an unorganized, unstandardized way.

-What are the downsides to unstructured data?
+What are some drawbacks to using unstructured data?

 Security isn’t the only concern.
 Because unstructured data tends to be more siloed, it’s less efficient to sort through and requires more manual labor.
 Insurance industry employees would rather not spend their time tediously digging through different spreadsheets, files, and folders to then cross-reference information between multiple sources.
 The truth is, many still do!